cubedevinc/cube_style_guide/readme.md

 * Avoid initialisms and unnecessary table aliases.
 * If there's only one thing, put it on the same line as the opening keyword.
 * If there are multiple things, put each one on its own line (including the first one), indented one level more than the opening keyword.
-* Indents should be 2 spaces.
+* Indents should be two spaces.

 ### Example SQL